HomeESA by StateESA Letter Texas

 +

-An ESA letter does not expire automatically, but most Texas housing providers prefer documentation from within the past 12 months.
+An ESA letter doesn’t expire automatically, but most Texas housing providers prefer documentation from within the past 12 months.
 Renewing annually — especially before a move or lease renewal — keeps your letter current and avoids last-minute questions.

 How much does an ESA letter cost in Texas?